MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 ## Change which file types to protect

 By default, the scanner protects Office file types and PDF files only.
-You can change this behavior so that for example, the scanner protects all file types (the same behavior as the client).
-For instructions, see the following sections.
+You can change this behavior so that for example, the scanner protects all file types, which is the same protection behavior as the client.
+Or, the scanner protects additional file types that you specify, in addition to Office file types and PDF files.

+For configuration instructions, see the following sections.

 ### Scanner from the classic client: Use the registry to change which file types are protected